engantoniopapa/Dmacftu/README.md

 used to manage the transfers of real-time applications, in fact it allows to assign exclusively the bus of the DMA engine, for a certain time interval, to the channels that handle high-priority tasks.
-Furthermore, to analyse the performance of a system that uses my extension I have developed a tool-set that allowed to:
+Furthermore, to analyse the performance of a system that uses my extension I have developed a tool-set that allowed to:  <br />
-• study the behaviour of the memory copy functions used into the kernel;
+• study the behaviour of the memory copy functions used into the kernel;  <br />
-• analyse the execution time of data transfers performed by the CPU and DMA;
+• analyse the execution time of data transfers performed by the CPU and DMA;  <br />
-• analyse the bandwidth of the system for data transfers executed by the CPU and DMA;
+• analyse the bandwidth of the system for data transfers executed by the CPU and DMA;  <br />
-• study the phenomenon of Cache Pollution.
+• study the phenomenon of Cache Pollution. <br />